- Ancient Tree Inventory

 Other documentation from the Development Corporation was passed to the City Discovery Centre when the Development Corporation closed down in 1992.

-Milton Keynes Council's current Local Plan for improvements and changes to Milton Keynes is available to view through the Council's Local Plan web page.
+Milton Keynes Council's current Local Plan for improvements and changes to Milton Keynes is available to view through the Council's Planning Policy web page along with further information about development plans for Milton Keynes.
 You can also see a print copy of the Local Plan in the Local Studies Library.

 The map collection held in the Local Studies Library consists mainly of Ordnance Survey maps dating from the 1880s onwards.
 They vary in scale from 1 inch to the mile to 1:1250 (around 50 inches to the mile) and cover the modern urban area of Milton Keynes.